IIT-EnergySystemModels/oHySEM/doc/rst/OutputResults.rst

 In addition, the model generates several other plots to visualise key results.
 The CSV files used to store the output results are of three types:

 1. **Optimisation variable values**: Files related to the values of each variable in the optimisation problem.
-2. **Dual Values of Constraints: Files containing the dual values associated with the constraints.
+2. **Dual Values of Constraints**: Files containing the dual values associated with the constraints.
-3. **Derived/Transformed Values: Files that are derived or transformed from the values of variables.
+3. **Derived/Transformed Values**: Files that are derived or transformed from the values of variables.

 ### Unit conventions: